 Recovery.
-Refer to the Guardian Procedure Errors and Messages Manual for corrective action for the file-system error number.
+For corrective action of the file-system error number, see the Guardian Procedure Errors and Messages Manual.

+'''

 EDITREAD ERROR: number

+'''

 Cause.
 The Guardian EDITREAD procedure returned file-system error number when it attempted to read a command file that is in the EDIT format.